MicrosoftDocs/azure-ai-docs/articles/search/tutorial-rag-build-solution-models.md

 Key points:

-- Model location requirements (Azure cloud).
+- Model location requirement (Azure cloud).
-- For chunking, use Text Split skill with overlap,
+- For chunking, use Text Split skill with overlap -- or --
 - For semantic chunking, add Document Intelligence
 - For embedding during indexing, use Azure OpenAI, Azure AI Vision, model catalog, custom skill with HTTP endpoint to external model
-- For queries, same as above, but you're creating "vectorizers"
+- For queries, same as above, but you're creating "vectorizers".
+It's doing the same thing.
-- For chat, same location requirements and providers, except for Azure AI Vision.
+- For chat, same location requirements and providers, except no Azure AI Vision.
 You specify a chat model in your query logic.
+Unlike embedding, you can swap this out to what they do.
+- To do's for accessing models: permissions, endpoints.
+Include a "configure access" step.

 <!--
 The GPT-35-Turbo and GPT-4 models are optimized to work with inputs formatted as a conversation.